Should I Buy Pre Seasoned Cast Iron?

 Why Is My Cast Iron Pan Sticky After Seasoning?

-You have used too much oil or you have not heated the pan to the smoking point then wiped off excess oil.
+You have used too much oil or not heated the pan to the smoking point and then wiped off excess oil.

-Easy to remove by setting your oven up to 400- 500 degrees Fahrenheit and inverting the pan (on a tray or aluminum foil) on the self and burning the oil off – could take about an hour.
+Easy to remove by setting your oven up to 400- 500 degrees Fahrenheit, inverting the pan (on a tray or aluminum foil) on the self, and burning the oil off – it could take about an hour.

 Check the surface when the iron is cooled – you can repeat if the surface is still sticky.